Goodman-lab/DP5/docs/index.md

 # DP5

+!!! note NOTE

+    Re-write this to have better headings.
+Something like:

+    - Brief summary of the tool (1 paragraph)
+    - Why does it exist/what does it solve
+    - Killer features, e.g. GUI/things nothing else does
+    - References to papers etc
+    - Authors

 [DP5](https://doi.org/10.1039/D1SC04406K) integrates NMR-AI, software for automatic processing, assignment and visualisation of raw NMR data.
 This functionality affords fully automated DP4 analysis of databases of molecules